wilsonliaows/docs/connectors/jira/actions.md

 </table>

 #### Project issue type
-Selecting a project issue type will retrieve the corresponding issue type's fields (as specified by your Jira issue type scheme) for you to populate with datapills
+Selecting a project issue type will retrieve the corresponding issue type's fields (as specified by your Jira issue type scheme) for you to populate with datapills.

 ![Project issue type picklist](/assets/images/jira-docs/project-issue-type-picklist.gif) *Specifying a project issue type using the picklist*